CEAT Ambernath plant receives five-star grading in British Safety Council Audit

 About CEAT

 CEAT was established in 1924 in Turin, Italy.
-Today, it is one of India's leading tyre manufacturers, and CEAT tyres are sold in more than 115 countries worldwide.
+Today, it is one of India's leading tire manufacturers, and CEAT tires are sold in more than 115 countries worldwide.

 The brand came to India in 1958, and later became part of the RPG Group.
 RPG is among the top business houses in India, with a group turnover of $3.6 billion.

-In the specialty segment, CEAT manufactures farm, mining, and earthmover, industrial, and construction equipment tyres, as well as special application off road tyres.
+In the specialty segment, CEAT manufactures farm, mining, and earthmover, industrial, and construction equipment tires, as well as special application off road tires.
 For more information, visit https://www.ceatspecialty.com

 SOURCE CEAT Limited